chriscantu/my-values/README.md

 * **Have fun in all my work**

 # Why do this?
-The challenges of life often distract us from what really matters most to us.
+The challenges of life often distract us from what really matters most.
 I want to better hold myself accountable to my values and what matters most to me.
 By publicizing this list, others will know who I aspire to be.